-Terminating employment can create a plethora of unwanted issues for the employer, including claims of wrongful or unfair dismissal.
+Terminating employment can create several tricky issues for the employer, including claims of wrongful or unfair dismissal.

-To minimise the likelihood of such claims arising, and to ensure that the process is managed in the best possible way, it is important that employers are alive to the issues that may arise if a contract of employment is terminated.
+To minimise the likelihood of such claims, and to ensure that the process is managed in the best possible way, it is important that employers are alive to the issues that may arise if a contract of employment is terminated.